Top 5 Tips for Marine Navigation

 Similar to driving a car, in a boat you need to know how to interact with other boaters and how to read certain man-made signs.
 If you have multiple people on board, assign someone as a lookout.
 They keep an eye out for danger while the captain keeps their eyes on what is in front of them.

 To go over all of the major rules would require a blog post of its own, so here is a guide from the US Coast Guard on the rules for boating.
-We will cover some of the buoys and beacons that will help you navigate.
+We will cover some of the best tips for marine navigation that you need to know for buoys and beacons.

 Buoys are floating in the water, but moored to the bottom with a line.
 Beacons are fixed to the seafloor (think lighthouse).
 Both provide valuable information to boaters, mostly based on their colors.
 Buoys come in many shapes and sizes, but most you see are either cylindrical or triangular.
 The color plays the most critical role however.

 The most important buoys to look out for are red and green.
 These signify that an area has deep channels and is clear of obstacles.
 Follow those buoys if you are looking for a safe passage.